Piddi007/Credit_Card_Fraud_Detection/README.md

 This dataset is highly unbalanced.
 Due to security reasons, most of the features in the dataset are transformed using principal component analysis (PCA).
 V1, V2, V3,…, V28 are PCA applied features and rest features include ‘time’, ‘amount’ and ‘class’ are non-PCA applied features

 Table of Contents
-Importing dependencies
+1.Importing dependencies
-Exploratory data analysis
+2. Exploratory data analysis
-Splitting the data into train & test data
+3.Splitting the data into train & test data
-Model Building
+4. Model Building
    Perform cross validation with RepeatedKFold
    Perform cross validation with StratifiedKFold RandomOverSampler with StratifiedKFold Cross Validation Oversampling with SMOTE Oversampling
    Oversampling with ADASYN Oversampling
-Hyperparameter Tuning
+5. Hyperparameter Tuning
-Conclusion
+6. Conclusion